 The market for AI agencies has grown faster than the supply of good ones.
-In 2024, McKinsey found that 72% of organizations had adopted AI in at least one business function – up from 55% the year before.
+In 2024, McKinsey found that 72% of organizations had adopted AI in at least one business function, up from 55% the year before (McKinsey, 2024).
 That demand explosion attracted hundreds of firms rebranding as “AI agencies” without the engineering track record to back it up.

 The result: a market where finding a competent AI development agency takes real due diligence.
+For B2B founders, operators, and commercial leaders, the question is not “Can AI do this?”
+It is “Will automation change cycle time, margin, error rate, conversion, or capacity enough to justify the build?”
 This guide covers what these firms actually build, how they structure engagements, what to pay, and how to tell a team that ships from one that talks.

 Want to automate this for your business?
 Let's talk →